2020–21 Davidson Wildcats men's basketball team

 The 2020–21 Davidson Wildcats men's basketball team represented Davidson College during the 2020–21 NCAA Division I men's basketball season.
-The Wildcats were led by 32nd-year head coach Bob McKillop and played their home games at the John M. Belk Arena in Davidson, North Carolina as members of the Atlantic 10 Conference.
-They finished the season 13–9, 7–4 in A-10 play to finish in third place.
+The Wildcats were led by 32nd-year head coach Bob McKillop and played their home games at the John M. Belk Arena in Davidson, North Carolina as members of the Atlantic 10 (A-10) Conference.
+They finished the season 13–9, 7–4 in A-10 play, to finish in third place.
 They defeated George Mason in the quarterfinals of the A-10 tournament before losing in the semifinals to VCU.
 They were invited to the National Invitation Tournament where they lost in the first round to NC State.

 Previous season

-The Wildcats finished the 2019–20 season 16–14, 10–8 in A-10 play to finish in seventh place.
+The Wildcats finished the 2019–20 season 16–14, 10–8 in A-10 play, to finish in seventh place.
 Their season ended when the A-10 tournament and all other postseason tournaments were canceled due to the ongoing coronavirus pandemic.